Regional Managing Director, Asia Pacific

 Government relations, Climate change, Conservation

 William McGoldrick is the Regional Managing Director for The Nature Conservancy’s Asia Pacific division.
-Based in Hong Kong, he leads a USD $45 million program across 12 countries in support of TNC’s two foremost global priorities: protecting lands, oceans and freshwater; and tackling climate change through innovative, science-based mitigation and adaptation strategies.
+Based in Australia, he leads a US$45 million program across 12 countries in support of TNC’s two foremost global priorities: protecting lands, oceans and freshwater; and tackling climate change through innovative, science-based mitigation and adaptation strategies.

 Prior to TNC, Will served in various senior-level policy roles at WWF-Australia focused on climate and sustainable development.
 He has spent time living and working in a number of Pacific Island nations, including four years in Samoa where he was an advisor to the Samoan Government on climate change policy.
 This experience allowed Will to witness firsthand the threat that climate change poses to some of the world’s most vulnerable people and places, underscoring the need for an agile and comprehensive global response.